pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-two/index.md

 ## Dockerizing our Website

 In the `website` directory, we have something called a Dockerfile.
 Dockerfiles tell the Docker engine what to do with your application, how your container should behave with respect to the wider internet or other containers, and what needs to be done inside of the container for your application to run.
-Ours looks like this:
+This is ours:

 ```bash
 FROM ubuntu:20.04